Code-Lau/Japanese-Alphabet-Quiz/README.md

 -Currently all the quizzes adopt the flashcard study quiz type, in the future I would like to add different quiz formats to allow for more accessibilty to users.
 By letting the user choose how they want to study, they can learn more effectively.

 **Sharing Results**
 -I would like to add a feature that allows the user to copy an image of the results they got on a test or quiz so they can share it with their friends.

+**More Languages**
+-In production, Hindi was initially planned and then cut due to difficulties.
+In the future, I would like to have as many langauges as possible as options.

 ## Tools & Technologies Used
 For this project, I used gitpod and Visual Studio Code to code in.
 Github was used to host the repository, Github Pages for the deployment.
 The main site content was written with HTML, the designs with CSS and the quiz functionality with Javascript.
 Any images used were put through TinyPng and Webp Converter to reduce the size and convert them to Webp files.
 The website was originally designed in Figma, although I didn't end up going with said design.
 Font Awesome was used for all social icons and down arrows.
 This template along with the template for the TESTING.md file were generated with the Markdown Builer.